craftcms/cms/docs/templating/globalsetmodel.md

 ### `getCpEditUrl()`

-Returns the URL to the global set’s edit page within the control panel.
+Returns the URL to the global set’s edit page within the Control Panel.